 Located only 40 km from the center of modern Mexico City, Teotihuacan is, in some ways, its predecessor.
-Today, Teotihuacan is famous for its pre-Columbian pyramids – The pyramid of the sun and the Pyramid of the Moon – which is one of the most popular day trips from Mexico City.
+Today, Teotihuacan is famous for its pre-Columbian pyramids – The Pyramid of the Sun and the Pyramid of the Moon – which are among the most popular day trips from Mexico City.

 Despite its size and importance, there are many things we don’t know about it, mainly because the city collapsed rather quickly for unknown reasons.
 Some say weather events, other political riots, and other causes.
 All we have for sure is that it collapsed and it was burned down, making it even more mystical and mysterious.

 What is Mexico City famous for?
 Museums… lots of Museums.
 With 170+ museums, Mexico City is sometimes touted as the city with the most museums in the world.

 Although this isn’t probably true – as Paris and Moscow both have 250+ museums – it’s unquestionable that Mexico City is filled with museums, many of which are of extraordinary quality.